-Engineering solutions for informal settlements in Solomon Islands
+Engineering solutions for informal settlements in Honiara, Solomon Islands

-Engineers from different disciplines are designing solutions to mitigate water problems in five highly vulnerable settlements in Honiara, Solomon Islands.
+Based on technical site visits and self-identified community needs, RMIT University engineers from different disciplines are designing solutions to mitigate water, sanitation, drainage, waste, and flood risks in five highly vulnerable settlements in Honiara, Solomon Islands.

 Greenhouse and Sustainability Program